-A New Generation of Games Brings in More People and Increases Enjoyment, Driving Market Growth
+Modern Games Bring in More People and Increase Enjoyment, Driving Market Growth

 - Settlers of Catan (1995)